 What's the program like?

 Immerse yourself in the art of songwriting.
-You’ll get schooled in song forms, melodies, the interaction and use of rhythm and harmony, lyric writing, and the latest technological advances in the craft.
-You’ll also learn about TV and film song placement and the tools you’ll need to place your own songs and start earning royalties in this ever-changing industry.
-Classes include:
+Hone your craft in song forms, melodies, the interaction and use of rhythm and harmony, lyric writing, and the latest technological advances.
+Under the direction of Bonnie Hayes, chair of Berklee's Songwriting Department, you will receive expert support and feedback on your original material from veteran songwriters and industry professionals.
+You’ll also learn about the tools you’ll need to place your songs in TV and film, and start earning royalties.

 - Singer-Songwriter Workshop: This course is designed to provide you with an opportunity to perform your songs and receive feedback from faculty and peers.
 Songwriters can accompany themselves, have someone accompany for them, or use prerecorded music.